shubhammalhotra28/Sales-Simulation/README.md

 - Search for all the lambdas which are created through the amplify command.
 As amplify automates the process, the roles created for the lambda execution are appended by some number so need to be searched in specific folders to get the exact name and attach the policies.
 - Search for LambdaExecutionRole name within the codebase.
 - Attach the required policies to that specific lambda role.
-- Similarly, we have to go to all the functions which comes with the project setup ie populateuser, textract, translate, images, comprehend
 - Policies to be attached are as follow:
 ```
 AmazonDynamoDBFullAccess